 How long will it be?
 We are experiencing some delays due to the Corona virus at present, however

 normally we endeavour to supply the records within one calendar month, from when ID and all necessary information is received.
 However this period can be extended by a further two months where requests are 'complex' or 'numerous', in which case we will inform you within one month.

 What if a healthcare provider needs my records for an appointment?
 Other hospitals and private health clinics can request the records directly from us.
 It is usually made by the secretary to the consultant.
 We prioritise health to health requests and they are usually done within a few days.
 There is a form they can use here by logging in below.

 Other hospitals, solicitors, the police and authorised organisations can request records, easily with tailored forms.
 For organisations outside of healthcare, have the patient's written consent or the appropriate exemption or court order paperwork scanned in to submit with the form.
 Log in below, choose and complete the form.
 Once registered on the site, you can use it repeatedly, manage multiple requests to us and download records at your convenience.
 This is generally quicker and an efficient way of receiving the information.

 How to make a requestHave all necessary documents ready before you start.
 Chose the most appropriate Request Form and follow the instructions provided.
 Some fields are mandatory * and will not let you continue until you have completed them.
 Please complete the application form attach any necessary documents and submit the form.
 This is the quickest and simplest way to make a request.
 If you need support with this process please e-mail: firstname.lastname@example.org

 Get Started Online

-To make a request please Log in.
+To make a request please Log in or Sign up.
 This will allow us to provide the record copies electronically direct from the site with a link to your e-mail.